 ASHEVILLE, N.C.
-(828newsNOW) — The first new “Star Wars” movie in nine years is here!
+(828newsNOW) — The first new “Star Wars” movie in seven years is here!
 While far, far away from the galaxy’s best “Star Wars” flick, “The Mandalorian and Grogu” offers up cuteness in overdrive.
 Read our review below.

 Review: “STAR WARS: THE MANDALORIAN AND GROGU” (2026, 132 min., directed by Jon Favreau)